ns-rse/git-collaboration/episodes/git_hygiene.md

 ---
-title: "Git Hygiene"
+title: "Collaborative Git : Git Hygiene"
 teaching: 10
 exercises: 2
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- How do we keep our git history clean?
+- How do we keep our repository and history clean?
+- What are atomic commits?
+- How do I squash commits?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

+- Use `.gitignore` to avoid adding unnecessary files.
 - Understand the concept of Atomic commits.
-- Ammending commits
+- Ammending commits.
 - `git add patch`
+- `git absorb` the magic sponge!
 - Squashing commits

 ::::::::::::::::::::::::::::::::::::::::::::::::

+## `.gitignore`

 ## Atomic Commits